9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Get Your Free Printable

-Are you ready to start trying some of these fun letter recognition activities for preschool today?
-The free printable signs are part of my multi-sensory alphabet activity guide.
-Click on the button below, fill out the form, and I will be happy to send the free printable directly to your inbox.
+Are you ready to start trying some of these fun and easy letter recognition activities for preschool today?
+The free printable signs are a great resource and are part of my multi-sensory alphabet activity guide.
+Fill out the form below, and I will be happy to send the free printable directly to your inbox.

 1K Shares